VLAG Open Rounds

 - Within 4 weeks after the visit, a short ‘back to office report’ (1/2 A4) should be sent to VLAG

 Selection of fellows is done by the VLAG Board taking into account all information provided, given the available budget, and the number and quality of all applications.
 No a priori selection criteria are set, but they might include the fair distribution of funds over VLAG Research Themes.
+Also, projects with limited funds, like VLAG Open round and bursary PhDs, might be prioritized.

 Please use the application form

-For sabbaticals, master classes and symposia
+for sabbaticals, master classes and symposia

 The research groups participating in VLAG Graduate School can request a subsidy for visiting researchers.
 These visits can vary from a sabbatical (usually 3-6 months) to a shorter visit of international top scientists in a specific research area (with the aim to be the main contributor to a master class or symposium).
 The maximum grant per visitor covers expenses up to € 1500 per month with a maximum of € 5000 (for hotel, rent and travel expenses based on actual costs) and will be administered via the chair group.